bizerfr/OscuFit/README.md

 ### Data Preparation
 Please download the pre-processed [ABC-Diff dataset](https://drive.google.com/file/d/1sN2rFiyHaHRYWlkZcTOx6OZzNpI08tYt/view?usp=sharing).

-unzip the dataset and put it in the data folder, or modify the data root path in the `options.py`
+unzip the dataset and put it in the data folder, or modify the data root path.

 ### Training
 configure your training settings in `options.py`, and then: